Darxo/Hardened/README.md

 - Hitpoints recovery on brothers is now more accurate (The Cook Follower now actually increases the hitpoint recovery)
 - Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
 - Bandaging allies now updates their overlay ui correctly
-- Dying enemies no longer the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
+- Dying enemies no longer set the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
 This fixes a Sunken Library exploit
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
 - Every accessory now plays a default sound when moved around in the inventory
 - Change the inventory icon of the **Witchhunter's Hat** to look exactly like the sprite on the brother
+- Characters under berserker mushroom effect no longer yell when they use ranged attacks
 - The id of the item `mouth_piece` is changed to `armor.head.mouth_piece` (it used to be `armor.head.witchhunter_hat`)
 - Prevent the same random human name (e.g. Leader or Knight) to be generated in succession
 - Remove a duplicate loading screen